I'm a website copywriter and content marketer from Melbourne.

 That's why entrepreneurs from across Australia and the USA are coming to me for the right words and ideas to grow their business.

+Since then, I've plied this trade as a freelancer, an on-site contractor, and as an entrepreneur.
 I even served a short sentence as a copywriter at Australia's largest digital agency.

 I'm obsessed with technology and persuasion.